What does Gaia House offer?

 - About Group Retreats: Teacher led retreats with a daily schedule of meditation, talks and teacher-led discussions or interviews, are listed in the Group Retreat Programme.
 Newcomers to meditation are advised to try these retreats first.

-- One Day Retreats: Meditation Days are usually on the same theme as Group Retreats.
+- One Day Retreats: Meditation Days are often on the same theme as Group Retreats.

-- About Personal Retreats: For meditators with prior experience of silent retreats and an established meditation practice, an extended period of independent or solitary meditation is an excellent way to develop one’s practice, deepen one’s understanding and foster greater self-reliance.
-Dates and duration can usually be arranged to suit individuals, subject to availability.
+- About Personal Retreats: For meditators with prior experience of silent retreats and an established meditation practice, an extended period of independent or solitary meditation is an excellent way to develop our practice, deepen our understanding and foster greater self-reliance.
+Dates and duration can usually be arranged to suit you, subject to availability.

 - About Work Retreats: For robust and healthy individuals with prior experience of silent meditation retreats.
 This is a chance to combine daily work which directly contributes to the well-being of the Gaia House community, with daily periods of intensive meditation practice.
 Dates for these retreats are variable, subject to availability.
 Minimum: two weeks.

-- Dharma Study Course This two year course for experienced meditation students is an integrated approach to the study and practice of the Dharma.
+- Dharma Study Course: Committed Dharma Practitioners’ Programme (CDPP) This two year course for experienced meditation students is an integrated approach to the study and practice of the Dharma.
 Applicants should have formal retreat experience and a working knowledge of the Buddha’s teaching.

 What is the purpose of coming on meditation retreat?

-All meditation retreats share the common aim of Buddhist contemplative traditions: to free the mind and heart from confusion, self-centredness and anguish.
-They allow us the opportunity to cultivate moment-to-moment awareness that nurtures inner stillness and peace, insight into the nature of one’s experience and the fostering of emotional resources with which to respond more fully to suffering.
-They offer an opportunity to explore and develop serenity, wisdom and compassion through meditation and mindfulness practice in a supportive environment.
+Retreats offer an opportunity to explore and develop serenity, wisdom and compassion through meditation and mindfulness practice in a supportive environment.
 The main emphasis is placed upon developing attention, sensitivity and awareness through sitting and walking meditation.
+More about meditation.

 Why are meditation retreats held in silence?